ron-kit/ron-kit.github.io/content/posts/hello/index.md

 +++
-title = 'Hello'
+title = 'Welcome'
 date = 2024-09-25T22:38:04-07:00
 math = true
 +++

-# Welcome to my blog
-This my ~~fifteenth iteration of my~~ first post.
+# Hello
+Here is my first post, at least the first that made it out of local testing and into deployment.

+I will update this blog weekly with chronicles of my escapades as well as those less exciting things called projects.

+Thanks to  [Steven Chen](https://shengw3n.github.io/) for inspiring me to start this and helping set it up.

+Below I will test various Hugo and markdown features.

-## Picture of me
+### Picture of me on Golden Ears

 ![Golden Ears](images/ronGolden.jpg)

-Here I will test various Hugo and markdown features.
+### Funny video

+{{<video src="./videos/fan.mp4">}}

+### Text experiments

 <span style="color:green"> This is green,</span>
 <span style="color:blue"> this is blue,</span>